SeanKilleen/seankilleen.github.io/_posts/2018-12-28-my-tenets-of-operational-support.markdown

 * One or more people forms a tiger team to look into the issue.
 This is a mob, not 10 people working & updating separately.
 Too much noise.
 * The team works to understand the symptoms -- adds comments, updates the ticket body as we know more.
 * As root cause is determined, the ticket is updated.
-* Throughout the process, people are asking questions on the "why" section and announcing their actions or intentions via ticket comments.
+* Throughout the process, people are asking questions in the "why" section and announcing their actions or intentions via ticket comments.

 Phew!
 The issue is resolved.
 Next up: